 It’s difficult when you’re physically and mentally exhausted from work, but sometimes spending time with friends and family can be the very thing that helps you get out of your own head, be yourself, get in a few laughs and jokes, and truly let go of your stress and help you unwind.

-If you’re like me and have moved around a lot for career and training, then I get it.
-Making friends in a new city that you trust and really be yourself with can be extremely difficult.
-I encourage you to keep trying on that front and in the meantime, utilize all the great resources we have to stay connected long-distance: FaceTime, Zoom, WhatsApp, etc.
+If you have moved around a lot for career and training, then making friends in a new city that you can trust and be yourself with can be extremely difficult.
+Keep trying on that front and in the meantime, utilize all the great resources we have to stay connected long-distance: FaceTime, Zoom, WhatsApp, etc.

 Kickstarting Your Health Goals

 You’ve made a list of your goals, you’ve considered some things on this list to do for yourself, and now you have to get started.

 Visit your primary care physician first.
 If you don’t have one, establish care.
 Set up a relationship so that when questions arise you have someone you can immediately call.
 Get lab work done, get testing done that they recommend, and follow up to be sure that everything is ok.

 Most likely, it all will be, but often what hurts us most aren’t the obvious things.
 It’s the things that lurk.
 The high cholesterol, the high blood sugars, the little bits of weight gain that strain our organs, and the high blood pressure that goes untreated.

 These are real problems that require real intervention before they develop into something more serious, like heart disease.
 Much of it can be treated without medication.
 In order to do that, though, you have to know that the problem exists.

 Find a friend, group of friends, or family members with similar goals, or with the simple unified goal to get healthy.
 Do it together and hold each other accountable.